Finite element method: Crystal plasticity finite element method (CPFEM)

 The crystal plasticity finite element method (CPFEM) is an advanced numerical tool developed by Franz Roters.
 Metals can be regarded as crystal aggregates, which behave anisotropy under deformation, such as abnormal stress and strain localization.
 CPFEM, based on the slip (shear strain rate), can calculate dislocation, crystal orientation, and other texture information to consider crystal anisotropy during the routine.
 It has been applied in the numerical study of material deformation, surface roughness, fractures, etc.

 Virtual element method (VEM)

 The virtual element method (VEM), introduced by Beirão da Veiga et al. (2013) as an extension of mimetic finite difference (MFD) methods, is a generalization of the standard finite element method for arbitrary element geometries.
 This allows admission of general polygons (or polyhedra in 3D) that are highly irregular and non-convex in shape.
 The name virtual derives from the fact that knowledge of the local shape function basis is not required and is, in fact, never explicitly calculated.

+FEMEM - FINITE ELEMENT METHOD WITH ENERGY MINIMIZATION

+This method, developed by Yusuf Cengiz Toklu, is based on writing functionals of strain energy on the finite elements, combining them in a general functional, and applying the principle of minimum total potential energy (TPE) to the system, to determine the displacements to make TPE a minimum.
+Thus, starting with the same steps, FEMEM solves statical equilibrium problem not by solving matrix equations but by optimization techniques.
+The method is seen to be much more effective than classical FEM especially in highly nonlinear systems.
+FEMEM solves also problems that cannot be solved by FEM like those with ill-conditioned stiffness matrices, those which are under-constrained, or with multiple solutions.